Frequently Asked Questions

 When will the season begin?

-Please check the calendar page for league dates and events.
+Please check the website for league dates and events.
 The Spring season typically starts near the end of February while the Fall season typically starts after Labor Day weekend.

 When will practices begin?

 Depending on the date of the league's team drafts, we try to start practicing 2-3 weeks prior to the start of the season.
 Practices typically start the week after draft night once the coach has his roster and contacts his team members and parents.
 Practices schedules are determined by the coaches.

 How long will the season last?

 The Spring season has about 12-14 games (with a mid-season and end of season tournament) and usually lasts about 10-12 weeks while the Fall season has 8-10 games (with an end of season tournament) and usually lasts 6-8 weeks.
 After Spring season we offer an opportunity for selected players to participate in the Centex All-Stars series.
 Please see the GYBA website Calendar tab for a list of dates related to the season.

 Where are games played?